GEO vs SEO: Key Differences for AI Search in 2026 | RankWeave

 3. Different Content Formats

 SEO content is optimized for crawlers: meta tags, alt attributes, keyword placement.
 GEO content is optimized for AI comprehension: clear definition paragraphs, self-contained Answer Capsules, structured data, authoritative citations.
+This distinction is crucial for geo vs seo ai strategies.

 4. Different Metrics